miladhub/apache-https/README.md

 This project represents a simple example of how to expose a service on Apache using HTTPS.

 These instructions were tested on MacOS.
-The app behind the SP is just a demo server that dumps all HTTP headers on the console.
+The app behind Apache is just a demo server that dumps all HTTP headers on the console.
 The app-specific configuration is contained in fil `httpd-ssl.conf`:

     <Location /app>
       ProxyPass "http://host.docker.internal:9176"